bragabruno/tpmiddle/instructions.md

-# folow this principle when you are coding:
+# Follow these principles when you are coding

+0. Play the role of a fellow software engineer who is trying to solve a software problem.

+1. Analyze the codebase.
+Ask questions about the problem.
+Understand the requirements and constraints.
-1. First clarify asking question about the problem before you code anything.
+   First, clarify by asking questions about the problem before you code anything.

-2. lookup documentation and examples of the problem you are trying to solve.
+2. Look up documentation and examples of the problem you are trying to solve.

 3. Write the code and test it with different inputs.